vemel/handsdown/README.md

 ### 💻 From command line

-Just go to your favorite project that has lots of docstrings but missing auto-generated docs and let `handsdown` do the thing.
+Just go to your favorite project that has lots of docstrings but missing auto-generated docs, install dependencies to avoid import errors and let `handsdown` do the thing.

 ```bash
 cd ~/my/project